apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.5.x/migration-guide/migration-to-classic.md

 -  Use `PoolingHttpClientConnectionManagerBuilder` class to create connection managers with custom parameters

--  Use `SSLConnectionSocketFactoryBuilder` class to create SSL connection socket factories with custom parameters
+-  Use `DefaultClientTlsStrategy` class to create SSL connection socket factories with custom parameters

 -  While HttpClient 5 automatically disables all SSL versions and weak TLS versions it may still be advisable to explicitly specify TLSv1.3 as the only enabled version.